 2020 SanDisk Extreme PRO: Excellent performance

 I tested the 2020 SanDisk Extreme PRO the same way I did other portable SSDs by copying a large amount of data from the host computer, running a PCIe 4.0 NVMe SSD to it and back.
 And it delivered!
-Indeed it was the fast USB portable drive I’ve worked with.
+Indeed it was the fast USB portable drive I’ve worked tested so far.

-Instead, I got the sustained speed of some 1115MB/s and 920MB/s for reading and writing, respectively, or about 60 percent faster than those of the 2019 SanDisk Extreme PRO.
+Instead, I got the sustained speed of some 1115MB/s and 920MB/s for reading and writing, respectively.
+That was some 60 percent faster than those of the 2019 SanDisk Extreme PRO.
 The drive did well with USB 3.2 Gen 2 (10Gbps) and USB 3.2 Gen 1 (5Gbps), too.

-It also worked with USB 2.0 but in this case would deliver no more than 40MB/s which is the cap sustained speed of this standard.
+It also worked with USB 2.0 but would deliver no more than 40MB/s, which is the cap sustained speed of this standard.

 The latest 2020 SanDiks Extreme PRO is an excellent portable drive but likely not a must-have yet.